 - Stay the same

 High ranking volatility is rarely beneficial for a website because of its effect on traffic and sales.
 There must be a consistent effort to optimize your site’s SEO and plan for specific algorithm changes to mitigate any adverse effects.
 Websites that fail to make the appropriate modifications over time will encounter volatility in website rankings, traffic, online transactions, and revenue.
 These sites will eventually be side-lined by Google and users and will ultimately be left behind in the dust.

-Therefore, it is crucial to get ahead of the roll-out date and begin updating your websites in preparation for the core algorithm update in May 2021.
+Therefore, it is crucial to get ahead of the roll-out date and begin updating your desktop websites in preparation for the core algorithm update in 2022.

 How To Prepare For The Change

 One of the benefits of staying on top of Google’s algorithm changes is the opportunity to plan ahead for website optimization.

 Since the Page Experience update is still a few months away, there is time to prioritize any site audits and optimizations that need to take place.
 As SEO specialists, our job is to help you navigate these changes and make recommendations based on your site’s performance.

 Here are a few ways to prepare your website for the Page Experience update.

 To prepare your site for the algorithm update, you need first to have a clear picture of your website’s strengths and weaknesses in the context of Google’s standards for technical website health.